WATCH: Daily White House briefing on COVID-19

-(WSYR-TV) — Click the player above to watch the latest updates on coronavirus from the White House.
-This is the update as of Friday, April 17.
+(WSYR-TV) — Click the player above to watch the latest White House briefing on COVID-19.
+This is the update as of Monday, April 20.

 If you would like to watch on a mobile device, click here.